 Having confidence in an attorney is vital for a witness giving their civil court lawsuit deposition.
 A lawyer who specializes in mesothelioma cases carefully prepares their plaintiff and other key witnesses so they know what to expect at their deposition time.
 Experienced mesothelioma attorneys know the legal issues surrounding asbestos litigation and they know the medical facts.

-If you’ve been diagnosed with mesothelioma and you’re unsure of your rights, contact a Patient Advocate at the Mesothelioma Justice Network today.
+If you’ve been diagnosed with mesothelioma and you’re unsure of your rights, contact a Claim Advocate at the Mesothelioma Justice Network today.